-(Psalms 66:5) Come and see what God has done: he is awesome in his deeds toward the children of man.
+(Psalms 66:5) Come and see the works of God: he is terrible in his doing toward the children of men.

 If we think carefully, we can tell of some things that God has done in our lives-this may be easier to remember for some than for others.
 There are times in our lives when God does something that we want others to see or learn about immediately, particularly a new born baby or a grandchild's accomplishments with God's help.
 God does awesome deeds in our midst.
 Sometimes His awesome deeds are in what some would call "the small things."
 Saving people from a tornado or earthquake, a famine or a plague, and giving eternal life to believers in Jesus are also awesome deeds of God.